Tibbot MacWalter Kittagh Bourke: Early life, arrest and exile

-The first mentions of Kittagh in historical accounts appear after his father's participation in the general MacWilliam rebellion of the 1580s against the Composition of Connacht.
-The English, under Perrot, had recognised Risdeárd Bourke as the rightful lord of the MacWilliam territories.
-Under English law this made his eldest son the automatic successor and all other nobles in the area, including Walter Kittagh, not only risked losing their lands and inheritance, but their right to the chieftainship as well.
-Walter Kittagh made peace with the English in late 1590 having secured his own lands but died shortly thereafter, leaving Tibbot in charge of his estate.
+Kittagh first appears in historical records following his father Walter's involvement in the MacWilliam rebellion of the 1580s against the Composition of Connacht.
+This was an English policy under which Risdeárd Bourke was recognized as the rightful lord of the MacWilliam territories, making his eldest son the automatic heir.
+This policy threatened the lands and inheritance rights of other local nobles, including Walter Kittagh.
+Walter made peace with the English in late 1590, securing his lands, but died shortly thereafter, leaving Tibbot in charge of his estate.

-Despite having no part in the rebellion, the young Kittagh was soon prosecuted by his influential uncles Edmund and Richard.
-Consequently, on 20 February 1593, the Lord Deputy issued a general pardon for all persons in County Mayo, except Kittagh and 3 others.
-Governor Bingham procured a pardon for Kittagh, which to take effect would have to be brought before sessions later that year and pleaded.
-Upon hearing that sessions were to be held in Mayo, in which he was certain to be targeted by his uncles, he left for the Pale but was arrested at Athlone.
-While imprisoned there, Bingham applied to the Lord Deputy for a new pardon for Kittagh and allowed his wife to visit him.
+Despite having no role in the rebellion, Kittagh soon faced legal challenges from his influential uncles, Edmund and Richard.
+In response, the Lord Deputy issued a general pardon on 20 February 1593, for all in County Mayo, excluding Kittagh and three others.
+Governor Bingham later secured a pardon for Kittagh, which required validation at a court session later that year.
+Anticipating that his uncles would target him at this session in Mayo, Kittagh fled to the Pale but was arrested in Athlone.

-It is alleged that Kittagh's wife conveyed a file to him which allowed him and several other prisoners to escape on 28 September.
-He and other Connacht outlaws fled to Tyrconnell to seek the protection of King Hugh Roe O'Donnell, who would go on to become Kittagh's close friend and ally.
-For his escape from Athlone, Kittagh was attainted.
-His castles at Cloonagashel, Castlebar and Belleek were seized and small English garrisons were placed in them.
+While imprisoned in Athlone, Governor Bingham sought a new pardon for Kittagh and arranged for his wife to visit him.
+Allegedly, she smuggled him a file, enabling his escape with several other prisoners on 28 September.
+Fleeing to Tyrconnell, Kittagh sought protection from Hugh Roe O'Donnell, with whom he would form a close friendship and alliance.
+Following his escape, Kittagh was declared an outlaw, his castles at Cloonagashel, Castlebar, and Belleek were seized, and small English garrisons were stationed in them.